raspberrychris/paddleboardmaster/content/post/fitwave-inflatable-paddle-board.md

 ## Features of the Fitwave

+This is a paddleboard with a lot of great features, but its key features are that it is ultra lightweight (19lbs), wide, premium build quality and it is very stable.
+It also has an anti-leaking air feature, triple bottom fans and an anti-slip surface, which makes it good for activities such as fishing, yoga and general paddling, where you need a bit more stability.

+The board can support a weight of up to 242lbs, so that should be more than enough for most users of the paddleboard.

+As this Fitwave paddleboard is also inflatable it makes it perfect to pack away and transport.

 ### Accessories Included with the Fitwave Inflatable Paddleboard

+A lot of paddleboards in the market come with a few accessories, but you really do get the whole pack with this paddleboard from Fitwave.

+Everything you need to get started is included here, and I found that all of the included accessories were really good quality and well designed.

+You even get accesories such as a waterproof phone case and a floating sunglasses strap - accessories that you definitely do not see included with every paddleboard!

 * Spacious Backpack
 * Adjustable-length Aluminium Paddle